beacon-team-agile/.github/profile/README.md

  - Must use databases based on each allocated user account to block usage confliction.

- - Any naming those are reserved as RDS/MySQL keywords has to be labeled with back quotes (`)
+ - Any naming those are reserved as RDS/MySQL keywords has to be labeled with back quotes (`) Otherwise this will create Criteria query request errors.

    Example: CREATE TABLE `Role`; not CREATE TABLE Role;

    FYI: You must include backquotes in Java Spring Entity to make a valid mapping.